 I have been making salmon lox for years.
 If you have never heard of a lox or gravlax, it is basically raw salmon cured in a mixture of salt and sugar for 24 hours.
 Very European and Scandinavian thing to make.
 My clean eating version is made with maple syrup and also contains ground coriander because it adds amazing flavour.
 I got this recipe idea from a Russian friend years and years ago.

-Chicken meatballs lightened up with zucchini in place of breadcrumbs and simmered in scrumptious balsamic harissa sauce.
+Spicy chicken meatballs recipe made healthy with zucchini in place of breadcrumbs and simmered in scrumptious balsamic harissa sauce.
 Ready in under 40 minutes and are mild enough for the kids.
 Serve as a main dish with brown rice, quinoa, salad or as an appetizer.
 Healthy comfort food at its best.
 These were soooo good!
 I love meatballs, especially chicken!!!
 I could never be vegan but I’m doing my best to eat plant based as much as I can.
-These were so juicy and tender.
-Traditionally harissa sauce is used in lamb dishes…
+These chicken meatballs were so juicy and tender.
+Traditionally harissa sauce…

 Read more »